Treaty of Kars: Impact on Turkish–Iranian relations

 The Kars treaty also impacted Iran–Turkey relations.
-The annexation of the formerly Qajar Iranian district of Surmalu (until the Treaty of Turkmenchay of 1828) and the Aras corridor now gave Turkey a slightly more extensive border with Iran.
+The annexation of the formerly Iranian district of Surmalu (until the Treaty of Turkmenchay of 1828) and the Aras-Kara-su corridor now gave Turkey a slightly more extensive border with Iran.
 In the late 1920s, the Ararat rebellion erupted in the vicinity of Mount Ararat.
 As Turkey attempted to quash the rebellion, the Kurdish rebels fled across the Iranian border to the eastern flank of Lesser Ararat, which they used "as a haven against the state in their uprising."
 In response, Turkey crossed the border with Iran and occupied the region.
 The Lesser Ararat area became the subject of discussion between Turkish and Iranian diplomats in border delineation talks.
-In Tehran in 1932, Iran agreed to cede the area to Turkey in exchange for some territories further south.
+In Tehran in 1932, Iran agreed to cede the area to Turkey in exchange for certain territories further south.

 However, the agreement was delayed by objections from some Iranian diplomats, who viewed the Lesser Ararat area as strategically important and questioned the validity of the Treaty of Kars.
 The diplomats felt that Turkey did not have a legitimate claim to the territory of Surmalu, which had been part of Iran before it was ceded to Imperial Russia by the Treaty of Turkmenchay.
 In addition, because the wording of the Turkmenchay Treaty was vague, they advocated annexing parts of the area.
-After a constructive meeting with Mustafa Kemal Atatürk in Ankara in 1934, Reza Shah, who initially wanted to annex the Aras corridor, finally ordered his diplomats to drop any objections and to accept the new border agreements.
+After a constructive meeting with Mustafa Kemal Atatürk in Ankara in 1934, Reza Shah, who initially wanted to annex the Aras-Kara-su corridor, finally ordered his diplomats to drop any objections and to accept the new border agreements.